YJiangcm/YJiangcm.github.io/_pages/about.md

 ## Research Interests
 * **Instruction Tuning of Large Language Models**, especially on enhancing and evaluating the capability of language models to comprehend and execute complex instructions accurately.
-* **Alignment Tuning of Large Language Models**, concentrating on averting models' unintended behaviors and ensuring LLMs act in line with human expectations.
+* **Reinforcement Learning of Large Language Models**, concentrating on iteratively refining model outputs through reward-based feedback to improve alignment and reasoning.
 * **Contrastive Learning in NLP**, focusing on leveraging contrastive learning to enhance the quality of embeddings and to enable more nuanced and context-aware language model performances.

 ## Selected Publications